pedrogonic/WORKSHOP---QuissamaCalculator/README.md

 - [x] 07 - Pagination (Single page apps are useless!)
 - [x] 08 - Building (Carry your app around)
 - [ ] 09 - Finish documentation (NOTES.md)

-## How to follow the lessons

-Each lesson has a branch under lessons/ in the repository.
-Checkout each branch and open the notes.txt file to understand the covered concepts.